Rajpratik71/linux-manPages/mtvtoppm.md

 mtvtoppm(1)                                                                             General Commands Manual                                                                            mtvtoppm(1)

 NAME
-       mtvtoppm  - convert output from the MTV or PRT ray tracers into a por‐ table pixmap
+       mtvtoppm - convert output from the MTV or PRT ray tracers into a portable pixmap

 SYNOPSIS
        mtvtoppm [mtvfile]

 DESCRIPTION
        Reads an input file from Mark VanDeWettering's MTV ray tracer.
-Pro‐ duces a portable pixmap as output.
+Produces a portable pixmap as output.

        The PRT raytracer also produces this format.